2009 Toronto Argonauts season

-The 2009 Toronto Argonauts season was the 52nd season for the team in the Canadian Football League and their 137th overall.
+The 2009 Toronto Argonauts season was the 52nd season for the team in the Canadian Football League (CFL) and their 137th overall.
 The Argonauts attempted to win their 16th Grey Cup championship, but they failed to make the playoffs for the second straight year, finishing the season with a 3–15 record for the first time since 1993.

 Training camp opened on June 7 and Toronto's first pre-season game was on June 17, 2009, at the Rogers Centre, hosting the Montreal Alouettes.
 The regular season kicked off on July 1 at the Hamilton Tiger-Cats' Ivor Wynne Stadium, where the Argos defeated the Ti-Cats 30–17.

 Off-season

 On January 16, 2009, the Argonauts announced that Bart Andrus had been hired as the new head coach.
 He became the 40th head coach in the team's 136-year history and marked his first experience in Canadian football.

 CFL draft

 The 2009 CFL draft took place on May 2, 2009.
 The Argonauts had the second overall pick and selected Laval tackle Étienne Légaré, immediately signing him to a three-year contract.